Introduction to This Climate Change Presentation

 Climate change significantly alters weather patterns, leading to more frequent and severe extreme weather events such as hurricanes, droughts, and floods.
 These changes can have devastating effects on communities and ecosystems.

-Create Your Climate Change Presentation
+Ready to Create Your Climate Change Presentation?